DynamoDS/RefineryPrimer/02_getting-started/2-04_getting-started-with-project-refinery.md

 [screenshots]

 ## Visualise results in Refinery
 After Refinery has run the generative process, the results are displayed in both geometric form and through a series of charts.
+All of the resulting views are interlinked and selecting an option in one view will highlight it in the other view currently displayed.
+If Dynamo is running in automatic mode in the background, selecting an option will also update the graph to show this design.

+### Design Grid
+The design grid shows each option as a 3d geometrical thumbnail that can be individually rotated, zoomed and panned to explore the design in more detail.
+The order of the thumbnails can be sorted based on the inputs or outputs of the Dynamo script, with a toggle for both ascending and descending values.

+[designgrid image]

+### Design Table
+The design table replaces the design grid if chosen and lists each option in a table form with each column representing the values for the inputs and outputs.

+[designtable image]

 ### Scatterplot
-By default, the first chart Refinery uses is a scatterplot.
+The first chart Refinery uses is a scatterplot.
 A scatterplot is a type of mathematical diagram that uses cartesian coordinates to display values across a set of data.
 Refinery allows you to select what values are displayed along both the X and Y axis as well as through size and colour in a 4-dimensional view.
 These can be chosen from the inputs or outputs of the Dynamo graph.
-Selecting a circle from the graph space will highlight the chose option in the geometry thumbnails.
-If Dynamo is running in automatic mode in the background, selecting an option will also update the graph to show this design.
+Selecting a circle from the graph space will highlight the chose option in the design grid or design table.

 [scatterplot image]

 ### Parallel Coordinates
+The other chart available in Refinery is a parallel coordinates graph.
+This chart show a set of vertical parralel lines, equally spaced, that represent the inputs and outputs.
+Each design option is represented as a polyline whose vertices sit on each parralel axis.
+The position of the polylines vertices on the axis corresponds to the value of the input or output.
+The graph can be filtered by dragging the selection on each vertical axis.

+[parralel image]